INSTRUCTIONS FOR AUTHORS

 Acknowledgements.
 In addition to acknowledging collaborators, research assistants, and previous reviewers of your manuscript, include relevant permit numbers (including institutional animal use permits), acknowledgment of funding sources, and give recognition to nature reserves or other organizations that made this work possible.

 Data Accessibility.
+Authors are required to provide a statement here.
+If the paper has archived data associated with it, the authors are required to state the location.
 To enable readers to locate archived data from papers, we require that authors list the database and the respective accession numbers or DOIs for all data from the manuscript that has been made publicly available.
+See the Specifications below or Data Archiving Q&A for more details.

 References (see Specifications)